ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 The steps to add a new unit test are as follows.
 Add a new test test in the load_all_testdatasets() function.
 Run the generate script with that new test set as input.
 Add the new generated header files to an existing or new unit test.

-### Tests depending on specific TFL versions, patched TFL version or TFLM interpreter
+### Tests depending on TFLM interpreter
 #### SVDF INT8
-This tests is depending on tflite_micro for its reference data.
+This test is depending on tflite_micro for its reference data.
 This is because the operator is only supported by TFLM.
-Note that tflite_micro interpreter is currently only supported for SVDF.

 #### LSTM

-The LSTM tests are using the tflite_runtime as interpreter.
-See [Using tflite_runtime](https://github.com/ARM-software/CMSIS-NN/blob/main/Tests/UnitTest/README.md#using-tflite_runtime) for more info.
-This patch is needed for the tflite_runtime (or tensorflow if using that): https://github.com/tensorflow/tflite-micro/pull/1253 - Note that this PR is for [TFLM](https://github.com/tensorflow/tflite-micro) so it has to be ported to [TFL](https://github.com/tensorflow/tensorflow) before building the tflite_runtime.
-The issue related to this is: https://github.com/tensorflow/tflite-micro/issues/1455
+This test is depending on tflite_micro for its reference data.
+This is because the operator differs between TFLM and TFLite.

+Note that tflite_micro interpreter is currently only supported for SVDF and LSTM.

 ## Overview of the Folders